ddnexus/pagy/docs/migration-guide.md

 ### CSSs

-If the app uses the bootstrap pagination, the same CSSs should work seamlessly with `pagy_bootstrap_nav` or with any of the bootstrap templates.
-If the app doesn't use bootstrap, you may need to rename some rule in your CSSs.
+The css styling that you may have applied to the pagination elements may need some minor change.
+However if the app uses the pagination from bootstrap (or some other framework), the same CSSs should work seamlessly with the pagy nave helpers or with any of the bootstrap templates.

 ### I18n